openannotation/annotator/doc/upgrading.rst

 If any of the following apply to you, Annotator 2.0 should make you happier:

-- You work on an Annotator application which overrides part or all of the default user interface.
+- You work on an Annotator application that overrides part or all of the default user interface.

 - You have made substantial modifications to the annotation viewer or editor